Dr Jonathan Cooper - Programme Leader

 How you are assessed

 The way students are assessed on this course may vary for each module.
 Examples of assessment methods that are used include coursework, such as written assignments, reports or dissertations; practical exams, such as presentations, performances or observations; and written exams, such as formal examinations or in-class tests.
 The weighting given to each assessment method may vary across each academic year.
-The University of Lincoln aims to ensure that staff return in-course assessments to students promptly.

-Students may be required to pay for overnight stays, local travel, and food close to the destination if their flights arrive the day before the team are scheduled to meet.
-Students may bring personal items of clothing and travel equipment, some of which may be specialised for the environment they are travelling to, and recommended medicines and travel toiletries such as anti-malaria medication, vaccinations, insect repellent, and sunscreen.
-These costs will depend on what students choose to bring.
+Students may bring personal items of clothing and travel equipment, some of which may be specialised for the environment they are travelling to, and recommended medicines and travel toiletries such as anti-malaria medication, vaccinations, insect repellent and sunscreen.
+These costs will depend on what you choose to bring.

 Informed by Research